tomrichard3011/Java_Password_Manager/README.md

 Note:<br>
-If you are running this program on linux, you need to have XClip installed for the copy password function to work.<br>
+1.If you are running this program on linux, you need to have XClip installed for the copy password function to work.<br>
+2.If you decide to run the JUnit tests, XMLTests will generate extra files.<br>
 <br>
 Known bugs:<br>
 Occasionally, the password generator will create a password with an invalid ASCII character.<br>